-8.7 THE TRIBAL MOVEMENTS
+8.7 The Tribal Movements

 Different tribal groups spread across the country may share common issues.
 But the distinctions between them are equally significant.
 Many of the tribal movements have been largely located in the so called 'tribal belt' in middle India, such as the Santhals, Hos, Oraons, Mundas in Chota Nagpur and the Santhal Parganas.
 The region constitutes the main part of what has come to be called Jharkhand.
-We will not be able to go into any detailed account of the different movements.
-We take Jharkhand as an example of a tribal movement with a history that goes back a hundred years.
-We also briefly touch on the specificity of the tribal movements in the North East but fail to deal comprehensively the many differences that exist between one tribal movement and another within the region.
+We will not be able to go into any The following observations were made by G.B.
+Pant during a speech that moved the constitution of the Advisory Committee on fundamental rights, minorities, etc.: